Big East Conference (1979–2013): Commissioners

 Mike Tranghese retired at the end of the 2008–09 academic year, which he announced in June 2008, and was replaced by former senior associate commissioner John Marinatto.
 On May 7, 2012, John Marinatto resigned as commissioner.
 He was replaced by Joseph Bailey on an interim basis.
 Mike Aresco, the Executive Vice President of CBS Sports' Programming, was named Commissioner of The Big East on August 14, 2012.
 After the old Big East changed its name to the American Athletic Conference, Aresco continued as commissioner.
 The new Big East named Val Ackerman as commissioner on July 1, but reckons her as its fifth commissioner.
+Following Aresko's retirement on May 31, 2024, Tim Pernetti officially took over as the Commissioner of The American Conference.

 Member institutions

 As of the beginning of the 2012–13 academic year, there were 15 full members and two associate members of the Big East.
 On July 1, 2013, Pittsburgh, Syracuse, and Notre Dame joined the ACC.
 DePaul, Georgetown, Marquette, Providence, St. John's, Seton Hall, and Villanova joined the new Big East.
 Cincinnati, Connecticut, South Florida, and Temple remained in the old Big East, which changed its name to the American Athletic Conference.
-Rutgers and Louisville played one season in the AAC before joining the Big Ten and ACC, respectively, for 2014-15.
+Rutgers and Louisville played one season in the AAC before joining the Big Ten and ACC, respectively, for 2014–15.